NHellFire/android-qfil-unsparse/README.md

                         Output directory (default: Current directory)
 ```

-Running `unsparse.py` with no arguments will extract all sparse partitions from the firmware described in `rawprogram0.xml` located in the current directory.
+Running `qfil-unsparse` with no arguments will extract all sparse partitions from the firmware described in `rawprogram0.xml` located in the current directory.

 This has been tested working on the Lenovo Tab4 8 Plus firmware.

 If you've got another firmware using QFIL that this tool can't reassemble, open an issue providing a download link.

+---

+### Installation

+You can either:

+&nbsp;&nbsp;&nbsp;&nbsp;a.
+Clone this repo
+&nbsp;&nbsp;&nbsp;&nbsp;b.
+Install using pip: `pip install git+https://github.com/NHellFire/android-qfil-unsparse.git`